rohitkannan/rohitkannan.github.io/_pages/cv.md

 Service
 ======
 * Session Chair, Computational Stochastic Programming, INFORMS 2018
-* Invited Reviewer for Operations Research, Mathematical Programming, Journal of Global Optimization, Journal of Optimization Theory and Applications, Optimization Methods and Software, Computational Optimization and Applications, Set-Valued and Variational Analysis, Computers & Chemical Engineering, Industrial & Engineering Chemistry Research, American Control Conference, Power Systems Computation Conference
+* Invited Reviewer for Operations Research, Mathematical Programming, Journal of Global Optimization, Journal of Optimization Theory and Applications, Optimization Methods and Software, Computational Optimization and Applications, Set-Valued and Variational Analysis, INFORMS Journal on Optimization, Computers & Chemical Engineering, Industrial & Engineering Chemistry Research, American Control Conference, Power Systems Computation Conference
 * Organizer of monthly teleconference meetings on optimization under uncertainty (Nov.
 2018 to Nov.
 2020)
 * Designed and demonstrated science experiments in underprivileged schools for the NSS at IIT Madras, 2008